wp-plugins/woopra/readme.txt

 Tested up to: 2.6.1
 Stable tag: 1.3.3

 This plugin adds Woopra's real-time analytics to any WordPress installation.
-Simply sign up at Woopra.com, then activate the plugin and configure your site ID in the Woopra settings.
+Activate the plugin and configure your site ID in the Woopra settings.

 == Description ==